DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 Complete the first step only if you would like to classify your own data.
 Otherwise just use test_classed.geojson and continue on to step 2.

-1. Classify all test data (this will take some time):
+1. Classify all test data (5-10 minutes):

         >> p.classify_shapefile('test_filtered.geojson', test_classed.geojson')